supersiem/IT-Learn/TO_DO-EN.md

 - [ ] Save progress per account

 # 🪲 Bugs
+- [ ] possible problem: it could be possible that you don't need to accept terms and conditions when you make an acc via google oauth

 --- iOS

 - [ ] Purple header doesn’t go all the way to the top (there’s a white line at the top)